Boat & Marine

 Agreed value locks in a set sum insured when the policy starts.
 If the vessel is a total loss, you receive that amount less your excess.
 Market value pays what the boat is worth at the time of the claim based on age, condition, hull material (fibreglass, aluminium, or timber), and comparable sales.
 Boats depreciate quickly, so agreed value is strongly recommended for newer vessels, whether you own a catamaran, keelboat, or trailer boat, to avoid a shortfall.

-Find out if your vessel is actually covered
+Find out if your vessel is properly covered

-Most boat owners assume their policy covers everything until they need it.
+Most boat owners assume their policy covers everything.
+Then they need it.
 Tell us about your vessel, where you keep it, and how you use it.
-We will review what you have and come back with a straight answer on what you actually need.
-Takes about three minutes.
-No obligation, no fees.
+We will review what you have and come back with a straight answer on what you need.
+No obligation.